ProjectOpenSea/opensea-stream-discord-webhook/README.md

 Fill out the `.env` file with:

-- Your OpenSea Stream API URL and API key, which you can request [here](https://docs.opensea.io/reference/request-an-api-key)
+- The network you would like to use (`mainnet` or `testnet`)
 - The Discord webhook ID and token for the Discord you would like to send messages to.
 - To get a Discord webhook for your server, go to the channel you would like to add a webhook to and click the 'Edit Channel' button.
 - Click on the Integrations tab and then Webhooks
 - Click 'New Webhook' and give it a cool name + photo.
 - Click on 'Copy Webhook URL'.
 This will give a URL of the format `https://discord.com/api/webhooks/{WEBHOOK_ID}/{WEBHOOK_TOKEN}`, which you can now use in your `.env` file.
 - A list of collection slugs you would like to track events for, split with a space.
-To track all collections, use '*'.
+To track all collections, use '\*'.
 - e.g. `COLLECTION_SLUGS="boredapeyachtclub mutant-ape-yacht-club otherdeed bored-ape-kennel-club"`

 ## Running locally